 While driving one day last week, I stopped to make a left turn.
-There was oncoming traffic (we drive on the right in Boston) so I was ready to wait.
+There was oncoming traffic (we drive on the right in the US) so I was ready to wait.
 One of the drivers gestured that I could take my turn.
 That seems considerate enough but there was a problem.
 He hadn’t stopped rolling.
 His idea was that I should take my turn while his car was still moving.
 As you might imagine, I hesitated.
 Was he really letting me go?
 And if I did make the turn, what were the possible consequences?

 Sometimes we say one thing while we’re sending a completely different message